easypropertylistings/Easy-Property-Listings/readme.txt

 * Fix: Location taxonomy search redirection.
 * Tweak: Added option to use a seperate template for search results.

+* Tweak: Corrected building size css class name from land-size to building-size.
+* New: Added a new CSS class epl-property-features  to the listing features column.

 = 3.1.19 July 12, 2017 =

 * New: Filter added to allow filtering of property meta with epl_meta_filter_{property_meta_key_name}.